scottshuynh/hdlworkflow/README.md

 Runs the simulation workflow in one command: "analyse, elaborate, simulate".

-A `sim` folder will be created in the directory `hdlworkflow` is run. `sim` will contain all output artefacts produced by the simulator and waveform viewer.
+A directory with the name of the chosen simulator will be created in the directory `hdlworkflow` is run.
+This directory will contain all output artefacts produced by the simulator and waveform viewer.

 ## Supported simulators
 + nvc